rasmuslos/ShelfPlayer/README.md

 3. Edit `Debug.xcconfig`:
     * Change `DEVELOPMENT_TEAM` to your Apple developer team ID.
     * Set a unique `BUNDLE_ID_PREFIX` (e.g., me.yourname).
-4. If you don't have a paid developer account, remove the `ENABLE_ALL_FEATURES` compilation condition to avoid crashes.
-You can also remove the `DEBUG` flag if you don't intend on further development.
+    * If you don't have a paid developer account, remove the `ENABLE_ALL_FEATURES` compilation condition to avoid crashes.
+    * You can also remove the `DEBUG` flag if you don't intend on further development.
+    * If you have access to the [CarPlay entitlement](https://developer.apple.com/documentation/carplay/requesting-carplay-entitlements) comment out the last line, otherwise proceed.
-5. Connect your iPhone to your Mac and enable developer mode.
+4. Connect your iPhone to your Mac and enable developer mode.
-6. Select your iPhone as the run destination in Xcode.
+5. Select your iPhone as the run destination in Xcode.
-7. Run the application.
+6. Run the application.

 > [!NOTE]
 > The `DEBUG` configuration is used by default for most builds.
 To create a release build for distribution (which isn't allowed under the license), you'll need to edit the `Release.xcconfig` file.